Ujda Chaman Trailer: Sunny Singh's 'Bald' Story Will Remind You Of Ayushmann Khurrana's Bala

 Watch the official trailer here.

-'Ujda Chaman' which is a slang for baldness, revolves around Sunny Singh's character, a Hindi lecturer with premature balding & in quest of a beautiful wife.
+'Ujda Chaman' which is slang for baldness, revolves around Sunny Singh's character, a Hindi lecturer with premature balding and in quest of a beautiful wife.
 After facing several rejections as a prospective groom because of his baldness, he hits rock bottom when an astrologer gives him a deadline to find himself a wife or remain a celibate forever.
-This leads our main protagonist on a funny & emotional roller coaster ride of self-discovery and acceptance.
+This leads our main protagonist on a funny and emotional roller coaster ride of self-discovery and acceptance.

 Earlier this morning, the makers had taken a jibe at 'Bala' while tweeting about their film's first look poster with a post that read, "Pesh hai Takle ki pehli aur asli film ka poster."